New Blood Tests Should Show How Long A COVID-19 Vaccine Will Protect You

 Dr. Fauci Says Vaccines Allow For Less Outdoor Masks

 Houchens is involved in another effort to get at the antibody levels needed to achieve protection.
-Researchers are comparing antibody levels in people who got the Moderna vaccine, but still got COVID-19, with levels in people who got the vaccine but didn't get sick.
+Researchers are comparing antibody levels in people who received the Moderna vaccine but still got COVID-19 with levels in people who received the vaccine but didn't get sick.

-The researchers look at the antibody levels of some 1,600 who received the Moderna COVID vaccine as part of a large study to that established the vaccine's efficacy.
+The researchers look at the antibody levels of some 1,600 who received the Moderna COVID-19 vaccine as part of a large study that established the vaccine's efficacy.
 Three blood samples were analyzed.

-"The sample that was drawn on the first date they got the vaccination, the sample that was drawn on the date got the second vaccination, and then the sample that was drawn four weeks after the second vaccination," Gilbert says.
+"The sample that was drawn on the first date they got the vaccination, the sample that was drawn on the date they got the second vaccination, and then the sample that was drawn four weeks after the second vaccination," Gilbert says.
 By that last sample, an individual's antibodies should have reached a protective level.
-The question is, will the people who were vaccinated and still got sick have lower levels of antibodies than those who didn't get sick.
+The question is — will the people who were vaccinated and still got sick have lower levels of antibodies than those who didn't get sick?

 "Because the Moderna vaccine is so very effective, it's taken a very long time to collect enough from the vaccinated individuals who became infected," Houchens says.